bvds/andes/docs/guides/manager_guide/README.md

 The Overview tab lets you monitor system usage.
 To scroll the list of devices, click in the list and drag your mouse up or down.
+You can refresh your view of the screen by clicking the list and dragging the list downward.

 The chart shows user activity for the current month: